JaredOSM/vermont-address-import/README.md

    If there isn't any likely candidate for the adddress, it will be placed in a `no_osm_match/` file.

+   a.
+Conflate a single town:

         ./conflate_town.php -v data_files_to_import/draft/middlebury_addresses.osm

       The verbose output can be examined to see why the address got categorized the way it did.

+   b.
+Conflate all towns:

+        ./conflate_all.php -v